Fellowship Of The Bling: How The Remnant Fellowship

 standards of the group(7).
 In assuming the mantle of a prophet of God,

-her apocalyptic vision in which everything not
+her apocalyptic vision in which

 under Remnant’s control is accursed by God and dismissed as Satanic, beneath